morenoh149/sign-in-with-ethereum/readme.md

 1. ✅  Set cookie 🍪 so user is signed in on next load
 1. ✅  log out
 1. ⬜️ Mint eth nft
-1. ⬜️ Sign in with SOLANA
-1. ⬜️ Mint sol nft (to compare prices of txns)

 ## Running